Can you always spot the signs that your partner is cheating? Well, not always.

 And indeed data suggest that men still cheat a bit more frequently than women.

 However, in the last decades, women have been catching up.

 Historically men cheated primarily for sex and women primarily for emotional connection.

-Men have been catching to women here and cheating with emotional involvement have been growing for men.
+Men have been catching up to women here and cheating with emotional involvement has been growing for men.